KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Pinfo by SalekurPolas](https://github.com/SalekurPolas/MMM-Pinfo)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 2 dependencie(s):
+2. Information: There are updates for 2 dependencie(s):
    -  async              ^3.2.0  →    ^3.2.5
    -  systeminformation  ^5.6.7  →  ^5.21.20